MicrosoftDocs/dynamics365smb-docs/business-central/ui-extensions-image-analyzer.md

 * Image formats: JPEG, PNG, GIF, BMP
 * Maximum file size: Less than 4 MB
 * Image dimensions: Greater than 50 x 50 pixels

-## Blacklisting suggested attributes
-If the analysis suggests an attribute that you do not want to see you can blacklist the attribute.
-Use caution, however.
-Blacklisted attributes are not suggested for other items or contact persons either.
-If you regret blacklisting an attribute, you can choose **Blacklisted Attributes**, and then delete the attribute from the list.

 ## To enable Image Analyzer
 The Image Analyzer extension is built-in to [!INCLUDE[d365fin](includes/d365fin_md.md)].
 You just need to turn it on.